 The National Science Foundation (NSF) Institute for Geospatial Understanding through an Integrative Discovery Environment (I-GUIDE) aims to transform geospatial data-intensive sciences through the integration of AI and cyberGIS, reproducible data-intensive analytics and modeling, FAIR (Findable, Accessible, Interoperable, and Reusable) data principles, and innovative education and workforce development programs.
-I-GUIDE is launching a webinar series to showcase innovative research and education advanced by I-GUIDE collaborators and partners.
+I-GUIDE’s webinar series showcases innovative research and education advanced by I-GUIDE collaborators and partners.

 You have data – now what?
 Data visualization can take your research to the next level, whether by helping you with data analysis or science communication.
 This webinar will introduce you to what visualization can do for you, how to target various audiences, and different methods of data representation.
 Looking to make broad public impact?
 Then cinematic scientific visualization is for you.
 This style of data viz can be seen in museums, documentary films, and viral social media, and it has the potential to reach millions of people worldwide.
 I-GUIDE has expertise and partners that can help you reach general audiences.